Meet the Moment: Workshops, Trainings and Grant Opportunities for Delaware Nonprofits

 Facilitator: Nancy Dibert, CEO and Co-Founder, Epic Marketing Consultants Corporation

 As a nonprofit leader or communicator, you know that in challenging times, your mission and the trust of your community are on the line.
 This session is designed to empower you to leverage social media not merely as a broadcast tool, but as a vital lifeline for building stronger, more resilient communities before, during, and after a crisis.
-Nancy will move beyond generic communication plans to focus on the unique demands and opportunities of social media crisis management in the nonprofit sector through the following learning objectives:
+Nancy will move beyond generic communication plans to focus on the unique demands and opportunities of social media crisis management in the nonprofit sector.

 Grant Seeking Bootcamp – by DANA